Who is it for?

 This provides an introduction to business strategy and an opportunity to reflect on why it is important and how it should be put into practice.
 You will learn about a number of different perspectives on strategy and a number of tools which you can apply to perform strategic analysis on a business.

 You will carry out a major piece of independent work where you can apply what you have learned in the course to a business management issue which interests you.
 You should choose a subject which is relevant to the stream that you are taking.
-You can apply for the corporate responsibility option where you will work on your project alongside the Corporate Social Responsibility department within an organisation.
+Students with an average grade of 65 and above at programme stage two may choose to do the 30 credit final year project or apply for the corporate responsibility option where you will work on your project alongside the Corporate Social Responsibility department within an organisation.

 Research methods and data analysis